Follow These 8 Tips to Maximize Dental Crown Longevity

 Lifestyle Changes to Enhance Dental Crown Longevity

-Certain lifestyle choices can significantly impact the longevity of your dental crowns.
+Confident lifestyle choices can significantly impact the longevity of your dental crowns.
 Consider making the following changes:

 1. Quitting Smoking and Limiting Alcohol for Crown Care